Jinen Nagase

 Jinen Nagase (長勢 甚遠, Nagase Jin'en) is a Japanese politician who formerly served as Minister of Justice in the cabinet of Shinzō Abe.

 He was born in Toyama and obtained his LL.B. from the University of Tokyo.
 After graduation, he worked in the Ministry of Labour.
 He resigned from this position in 1988 and was elected to the Diet of Japan in 1990.

-He served as Parliamentary Vice-Minister for Health, Labour and Welfare under Tomiichi Murayama, as deputy director of the Liberal Democratic Party, as Parliamentary Vice-Minister for Labour Relations under Keizō Obuchi and Yoshirō Mori, as Vice-Minister of Justice in the second Mori cabinet and as Assistant Cabinet Secretary under Jun'ichirō Koizumi.
-He strongly argues for equal rights for homosexuals in Parliament.
+He served as Parliamentary Vice Minister of Health and Welfare under Tomiichi Murayama, as deputy director of the Liberal Democratic Party, as Parliamentary Vice Minister of Labour under Keizō Obuchi and Yoshirō Mori, as Senior Vice Minister of Justice in the second Mori cabinet and as Deputy Chief Cabinet Secretary under Jun'ichirō Koizumi.

 He was appointed Minister of Justice on September 26, 2006.